mlnv/EnergySuite/README.md

 # EnergySuite

-This is a simple real-time enegry based system for your Unity3d game.
+This is a simple real-time energy based system for your Unity3d game.
 It depends on real-time, so even when the phone is not in the game.
 It works without an internet connection and is not depends on the time of the device (if you change time - nothing will change), iOS / Android.

 <img alt="Follow me on Twitter"
 src="http://i.imgur.com/fT7ZJTB.png" width="250"/>